rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 We're passing the port directly as an input parameter of the factory function `createPortfolioUseCase`.

 As you might expect, we need to change our tests too.
-We need to understand what to pass to the `createPortfolioUseCase` function when creating the use case instance under test.
+When creating the use case instance under test, we must understand what to pass to the `createPortfolioUseCase` function.
 As we said, we have at least two choices.
 The first one is called fake objects.
 Martin Fowler defines a fake object as follows (see the articles [Test Double](https://martinfowler.com/bliki/TestDouble.html) for further details):

 > Fake objects actually have working implementations, but they usually take some shortcut, which makes them unsuitable for production.